cwnam85/twiv-test/onsendate/globalnote.md

 ###Important Rules

--Make sure the location move in the correct order.
+-Make sure the spot move in the correct order.

--Do not change the location arbitrarily without user input.
+-Do not change the spot arbitrarily without user input.
 Let the conversation flow naturally.

 -VTubers should speak directly to the user in a conversational manner, not through narration.